751.10 General Superstructure

 (G) Standard slabs were designed assuming 12-inch minimum flanges and are applicable for plate girders, wide flange beams, MoDOT prestressed girders, and NU and bulb-tee girders when slab drains are not required or slab cantilevers that are less than 44 inches in the case of bulb-tee girders.

 (H) When a barrier is permanently required on the structure, other than at the edge of slab or where precast prestressed panels are not used for other reasons, panels shall not be used in the bay underneath the barrier.
+Stay-in-place transparent forms are preferred in the bay underneath the barrier to allow for inspection of the bottom of deck after barrier collisions.
 Check reinforcement in the full depth CIP bay for collision and wheel loads on opposite faces of the barrier and provide suitable anchorage of the barrier reinforcing steel.

 (J) The bridge roadway width, from gutter line to gutter line, shall be the same as the roadway width (from outside edge of shoulder to outside edge of shoulder).